JAZZ IN JUNE – PEARSON PLAYS PORTER

 Interval 70 minute supper interval; pre-order supper, or bring your own picnic

-Drink Arrangements As of May 2022, the bar is under new management, and all drink consumed inside the premises must be purchased from the bar.
+Drink Arrangements The bar is now under new management, and all drink consumed inside the premises must be purchased from the bar.
 These may be ordered in advance.